 How to use Goldmine

-Goldmine helps you start with clients who look more serious, then gives you a clean board to decide, prepare, submit, and track without scattering work across notes, spreadsheets, and memory.
+Goldmine helps you start with clients who look more serious, then gives you a clean board to save your angle, revisit promising jobs, mark submitted work after you apply, and stop good leads from disappearing into search-scroll memory.

 Stay on the tab while Goldmine reviews the first 50 visible jobs.